tjm336-jpg/HPAI-LHC-Walk/README.md

 LHC-Walk-v01.R: No clustering, only heatmap

-LHC-Walk-v02.R: Migration is event data, have saves individual graphs for each simulation
+LHC-Walk-v02.R: Migration is an event not piecewise.
+Saves individual graphs for each simulation

 LHC-Walk-v03.R: Added R0 calculation (NGM)

 LHC-Walk-v04.R: First attempt at Heirarchical Euclidean Clustering

-LHC-Walk-v05.R: Separated Albatross and Predator migration, second attempt at Heirarchical Euclidean Clustering
+LHC-Walk-v05.R: Separated Albatross and Predator migration.
+Second attempt at Heirarchical Euclidean Clustering

 LHC-Walk-v06.R: Got the validation functions up and running (most importantly validate_Births) and got them working correctly